Elyssiah98/Lyssis-Designs/src/Pages/Blog/Posts/Ceramics/Ceramics-Techniques/Sgraffito.md

   <figcaption>Clay bowl with sgraffito designs.</figcaption>
 </figure>

 After the design was completed, I left the piece to dry fully before it was bisque fired.
-After firing, the carved patterns remained clean and were further enhanced with [Transparent Glaze](#/blog/Ceramics/Ceramics-Techniques/Glazing-Clay).
+After firing, the carved patterns remained clean and were further enhanced with a [Transparent Glaze](#/blog/Ceramics/Ceramics-Techniques/Glazing-Clay).
 </div>

 See [Clay Bowl](#/blog/Posts/Ceramics/Completed-Ceramics/Clay-Bowl), [Clay Pitcher](#/blog/Ceramics/Completed-Ceramics/Clay-Pitcher) & [Clay Strawberry](#/blog/Ceramics/Completed-Ceramics/Clay-Strawberry) for sgraffito examples.